-Harassment on the basis of sex/gender is any unwanted verbal or physical conduct on the basis of sex or gender when one or more of the following conditions are present:
+Harassment on the basis of sex/gender is any unwanted verbal or physical conduct on the basis of sex, gender, gender identity, gender expression, or sexual orientation when one or more of the following conditions is present:

-- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, or participation in a program or activity, or grade in a course or coursework; - Submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting an individual; or - Such conduct is sufficiently pervasive, offensive, or abusive to have the purpose or reasonable effect of interfering with an individual's work or educational performance, or creating an intimidating, hostile, or offensive work environment, under both an objective and subjective standard.
+- Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment, participation in a program or activity or grade in a course or coursework: - Submission to or rejection of such conduct by an individual is used as the basis for employment or educational decisions affecting an individual; or - Such conduct is sufficiently pervasive, offensive, or abusive to have the purpose or reasonable effect of interfering with an individual's work or educational performance, or creating an intimidating, hostile or offensive work environment, under both an objective and subjective standard.
 A single incident may create a hostile environment if the incident is sufficiently severe.